Stay up-to-date on the agendas and registration by subscribing to our Annual Conference email list.

 Moderator: Robert McClure, Co-Founder and Executive Director, InvestigateWest

-This full-day workshop will equip reporters working in all media to tell local climate and agriculture stories that matter to their audiences.
+This workshop will equip reporters working in all media to tell local climate and agriculture stories that matter to their audiences.
 A diverse group of experts will lead us on a deep dive into how agriculture affects climate and how solutions such as regenerative agriculture can provide a broad array of benefits to people and the environment.
 Journalists successfully tackling this subject will discuss their experiences.
 We’ll also discuss public opinion and communication strategies and resources relevant to climate change.
 Localized climate reporting resources will be introduced and discussed and we will use them in hands-on practice.

 Moderator: Susan Hassol, Director, Climate Communication, Climate Matters in the Newsroom